-Killings of 4 Idaho students fuel online sleuths
+EXPLAINER: Killings of 4 Idaho students fuel online sleuths

 Two other roommates who live in the home were also out that evening, but returned home by 1 a.m., police said.
 They didn’t wake up until later that morning.

 After they woke up, they called friends to come to the house because they believed one of the victims found on the second floor had passed out and wasn’t waking up.
-At 11:58 a.m., someone inside the home called 911, using a roommate’s cellphone.
+At 11:58 a.m., someone inside the home called 911, using a roommate’s cell phone.
 Multiple people talked with the dispatcher before police arrived.

 Police found two of the victims on the second floor of the three-story home, and two on the third floor.
 A dog was also at the home, unharmed.